The percentage method of creating a sweater pattern uses the chest

 The chest measurement is treated as the 100%; all other measurements are some portion

 of that measurement.
-You may prefer (or need) the body or arms of the sweater to be longer than
+You may prefer (or need) the body or arms of the sweater to be a differnt length than

 that which is calculated by this method.
-It is acceptable to work a few extra rows into the
+It is acceptable to work a few extra rows or a few less rows into the

 body or the arm length.